 Speak with teachers and administrators about your diagnosis, as well.
 If you are uncomfortable doing this, ask a parent or doctor to speak to them.

 The parents of teens must also offer ongoing support, asking how they can best help their teen, as well.
 Issues like poor concentration, pain, fatigue, and nausea or surprise bleeding can make learning difficult.
 Read the chapter, helping teens with endo: background for parents, doctors, and friends in Endometriosis: The Complete Reference for Taking Charge of Your Health.

 Research and learn about the disease.
 Knowledge is important, but always be careful.
 Don’t believe everything you read.
-Fact check information with reputable sources like the EA.
+Fact check information from reputable sources like the EA.
 Ask questions about your care.
 It is best for you to know all options.
 As a teenager, you should ask questions about short and long-term side effects when a drug is prescribed for you.
 Remember, the two books written by Mary Lou Ballweg and the Association are excellent sources of information.